 I would be mean to other males and scared to like anyone.
 Sexual abuse messed with my psyche for years because I begin to feel less of myself, which is where acne came in.
 I despised my name, body, overall existence.
 I remember telling people to call me “Brianna” rather than Brianne.

-As much as I wanted to stay in total rage, something inside me always help me to see the bigger picture.
+As much as I wanted to stay in total rage, something inside me always helps me to see the bigger picture.
 I was hurt, broken and abused, but I knew it was not who I was.
 For some reason, my heart was always bigger than my pain.
 I know someone was praying for me and my well-being.
 There is no way I should be telling this story.

 I didn’t have an opportunity to heal until recently while I was meditating.
-The memory taunted me so bad for years that I grew tired of my negative thoughts and feeling unfulfilled in life.
+The memory haunted me so bad for years that I grew tired of my negative thoughts and feeling unfulfilled in life.
 I grew tired of losing battles and people close to me because I was toxic with my mouth and body language.

 The memory would come up every time, I would become intimate with my spouse or someone else (during my hoe phase).
 When I was intimate with others I felt a piece of myself leaving me and I felt so dirty where I wanted to tear my skin off my body.

 It sounds extreme but it’s true!
-Since I felt dirty, I was subjected to more things that were destroying my well-being, which were toxic food, drugs, alcohol, and cigarettes.
+Since I felt dirty, I was subjected to more things that were destroying my well-being, which was toxic food, drugs, alcohol, and cigarettes.
 My phase did not last for a while because I remember seeing people I loved addicted to all those things and how they ended up.
 I kept hearing something in my Spirit and ear telling me to be bold and beautiful.
 I know that someone was Jesus Christ.

 So, food became my vice to deal with the insecurity, unworthiness, blame, lack of self-confidence, self-worth, and self-love.
 I had friends who I know were subjected to sexual abuse and I see how their pain impacted their choices, which lead them to show up less than who they are.